 The jurisdiction of the Supreme Court in relation to Scotland extends to appeals from the civil Scottish Courts and it is the highest appellate Court.

 It hears appeals from the Inner House of the Court of Session in Scotland.
 Appeals are normally heard by five Justices, but there can be as many as nine involved.

-Contact our Civil Litigation Solicitors Edinburgh, Wick and Aberdeen
+Contact our Commercial Litigation Solicitors Edinburgh, Inverness and Aberdeen, Scotland

 If you are looking to raise an action we can help.
 We serve clients in Edinburgh, Midlothian, Wick, Caithness, the Highlands, Inverness, Aberdeen and across the whole of Scotland.